ECCC-ASTD-MRD/MIDAS-src/CONTRIBUTING.md

   - Select the template, then follow the guidelines when filling in the Description box.
   - Assign the `Merge Request` to a colleague.
   - And press `Submit merge request`.
+  - Move the issue to the ~"Under Review" column on the [issue board](https://gitlab.science.gc.ca/atmospheric-data-assimilation/midas/boards)
   - The assignee is expected to review the code, discuss/comment and finally accept the `Merge Request`, which will:
     - merge the code for the branch into `main`,
     - close the associated *issue* and